Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Conclusion Outlook

 \section{Conclusion \& Outlook}

-This paper has proposed an iterative learning extremum seeking approach to solve the time varying optimizer tracking problem.
+This paper has proposed an iterative learning extremum seeking approach to solve {{{the optimization problem for repetitive time-varying mapping}}.
 A modified Lie bracket system has been introduced to study the behavior of the ILES system.
-It has shown that the MLB system is an online integral-type ILC control law with bounded ``control input disturbance''.
+It has shown that the MLB system is an online integral-type ILC control law with the bounded approximation error.
 The convergence of the corresponding ILC control law has been analyzed.
 Based on that, the convergence of the proposed ILES to a set has been shown.
-The size of the set is reducible by tuning the frequency of the dither signal.
-The distance between set's center and original is also tunable by some appropriate forgetting factors $\beta$.
+The size of the set is reducible by tuning the frequency of the dither signal. {{The distance from set's center ($y_\infty$) to the origin ($0$)}} is also tunable by some appropriate forgetting factors $\beta$.
 In the future, it is quite interesting to investigate how to extend the method to cover a general function $F(x,t)$.
 It is worthy to study the dynamic mapping situation as well.

 \appendices